PhrontHQ/mod/teach/concepts/data-validation/strategy.md

 Each `PropertyField` components are data-aware, knowing their associated object instance (`dataInstance`) and property (`dataTypeProperty`).

-This lets the UI control read the `invalidityState` directly from the data object.
+This lets the Property Field read the `invalidityState` directly from the data object.
 When validation errors occur, the control automatically displays error messages and updates its appearance (e.g., showing a red border).

 #### Dynamic Discovery